Summer Academies

 STEP 1STEP 2STEP 3

-The first step in the Summer Academy Registration process is to complete the online registration process.
+The first step in the Summer Academy Registration process is to complete the online registration.

-Step 2 is to download the 2025 Summer Academy General Application Packet, complete it and mail it to Bay Area LEEDS using the address provided on the first page of the application.
+Step 2 is to download the 2026 General Appllication Packet (below), complete it and email to apriltreece@ba-leeds.org or mail it to Bay Area LEEDS using the address provided on the first page of the application.

 PLEASE NOTE: Attendance for all days of each of the academy’s is required in order to participate.
 No exceptions.